Jane's New Year's celebration is not so happy.

 "No, and I don't know if he will."

 "I'm sure he will.
 He would be a fool to lose someone as nice as you."
-I smiled, hoping my sister was right.
+Jane smiled, hoping her sister was right.
 "Are you lovers though?"
 Gwen continued.
 "You know, proper lovers."

 "No, not yet."
-I kept our encounter on the way back from US Air Base at Ruislip private, where I thought it belonged.
+Jane kept her encounter with Terry on the way back from US Air Base at West Ruislip private, where she thought it belonged.

-"Don't let mother find out or you'll end up in the WRAF like me."
+"Don't let mother find out or you'll end up in the air force like me."
 The pause for laughter was only brief.
 "As for Terry, I don't know.
 I've only just left camp and I miss him terribly already.
-But he has a funny attitude, sort of split.
+But he has a funny attitude, a sort of split personality.
 One minute he's really affectionate and telling me he loves me, the next he's a bit distant and treating me like one of the lads."

 "Seduce him.
 It'll all change if you seduce him."